MelissaAlasalmi/MelissaAlasalmi/README.md

 I'm an international content manager turned coder - currently studying programming independently and at Hive Helsinki.
 I’m working on projects that combine web app development and algorithms to build tools for positive, sustainable impact.

 ## Currently:
-📚 learning the basics of web development with **HTML, CSS, and JavaScript**
+📚 learning web development with **HTML, CSS, and JavaScript**
-📚 learning about modern web app development through Full Stack Open with **MongoDB, Express, React, and Node**
+📚 learning modern web app development with **MongoDB, Express, React, and Node**
 📚 learning imperative programming with **algorithms projects in C**

 ## Next up: